maryjohnben/Flashcard-app-capstone/README.md

 - React Hooks
 - HTML5
 - CSS3
-- CSS BootStrap
+- CSS Bootstrap
 - React Bootstrap
 - Jest
 - json
+- Github

-<p> This is a local project and needs to be downloaded/cloned inorder to view the functionalities. </p>
+<p> This is a local project that is not deployed to the cloud and needs to be downloaded/cloned in order to view the functionalities of the app. </p>

 ### Installation: